 Senior, Intermediate, Junior and Youth

-The terms senior, intermediate, junior and youth are used to describe the general age group into which a hockey player is placed.
-These categories are determined by the average dimensions (height/weight) of a hockey player at a certain age.
-Please refer to the chart above to see which category you fall under.
+The terms senior, intermediate, junior and youth are used to describe the general age groups of hockey players for the purposes of hockey equipment sizing.
+These categories are determined by the average dimensions (height/weight/waist size, etc.) of a hockey player at a certain age.
+Please refer to the chart above to see which category you fit into.
 Now that you know where you place in terms of general age group sizing, you'll want to consider the stiffness of the shaft you will be using.
 It is important to refer to the sizing chart for general guidelines on shaft flexibility, but depending on how the hockey stick is going to be used, there are a few key things to take into consideration.
-Shafts are built in different sizes and strengths to fit a player's needs based on their height, weight, strength and playing style.
-Defensemen tend to take more slapshots and usually benefit from using a stiffer flex, whereas forwards are more inclined to take wrist and snap shots so they benefit from using a more flexible shaft.
+Shafts are built in different sizes and strengths to fit a player's needs based on his height, weight, strength and playing style.
+For instance, defensemen tend to take more slapshots and usually benefit from using a stiffer flex, whereas forwards are more inclined to take wrist and snap shots, so they typically benefit from using a more flexible shaft.

 Hockey sticks are made up of a shaft and a blade.
 Sticks have undergone drastic changes over the last 15-20 years with the advent of composite material technology.
 Despite its ever-changing "properties", the hockey stick will inevitably hold the same general geometric shape and appearance that it has for the last century or so.
 But with the endless research being done to create lighter, more durable materials for better performance, new and innovative construction methods have been discovered and have proven effective.
 The following section provides a brief history of the evolution of hockey sticks.